Today, you’re going to learn all about bereavement overload and how to process it.

 Although emotions can be intense and overwhelming when we have multiple losses to grieve, avoiding the pain through denial, substance use, or staying busy, will only prolong and often suspend the grief process.

-People in their 70s and 80s are especially at risk of experiencing cumulative grief.
+People in their 70s and 80s are especially at risk of experiencing bereavement overload.
 At this age, they begin to experience the deaths of friends and family members at higher rates than in the early part of their lives.

 There are also other secondary losses that come with age, such as losing their independence, their mobility, familiar housing, etc.